Bootstrap for Finite N Lattice Yang-Mills Theory: Bootstrap procedure

 Concerning the positivity condition, as exemplified in \eqref{eq: toypossu3}, it arises from the inner product of double trace operators \(U^m_{a_1b_1} U^n_{a_2b_2}\).
 We truncate the space of operators such that \(|m| + |n| \leq \Lambda\)\footnote{The positivity condition \eqref{eq: toypossu3} corresponds to \(\Lambda=1\).}.
 Increasing \(\Lambda\) yields progressively tighter dynamical bounds on the observables.

 The results of the bootstrap up to \(\Lambda=3\) are illustrated in Figure~\ref{fig: toysu3}.
-Both the upper and lower bounds are observed converging towards the exact value\footnote{The exact value for the current one-matrix model is documented in Appendix~\ref{app: exact}.}.
+Both the upper and lower bounds are observed converging towards the exact value\footnote{The exact value for the current one-matrix model is documented in Appendix~\ref{app: exact}.
+For illustrative Mathematica code used to generate the plot in Figure~\ref{fig: toysu3} and for numerical examples referenced in Appendix~\ref{app: moreboot}, please visit the GitHub page \href{https://github.com/Canonical111/Unitary-Matrix-Model-Bootstrap-Example}{https://github.com/Canonical111/Unitary-Matrix-Model-Bootstrap-Example}.}.
 In the right panel of Figure~\ref{fig: toysu3}, the convergence of the upper bound to the exact value for \(\Lambda=1, 2, 3\) is depicted, demonstrating a clear exponential trend.

 Before exploring the details of the hierarchy discussed in the next section, it is important to note that from the equations and positivity conditions available for the lattice Yang-Mills theory, we can already derive non-trivial upper bounds on the observables.
 Specifically, for SU(2) and general U(N) models, we integrate the loop equations \eqref{eq: 1eq} and \eqref{eq: 2eq} with the positivity condition \eqref{eq: posym2d}.
 This setup constitutes a bootstrap problem involving six variables, which encompass all variables below level 2 in the hierarchy discussed in the subsequent section.
 By minimizing the plaquette average, we obtain non-trivial bounds for SU(2) and uniform bounds for U(N) (including U($\infty$)).
 For instance, at \(\lambda = 2\), the bounds are: